wiryls/uncat/README.md

 - Unit tests with [Catch2](https://github.com/catchorg/Catch2).
 - Play with template-meta programming!

-With the help of template-meta programming, we could even perform level-order traversal of a binary tree at compile time:
+With the help of C++ template-meta programming, we can even perform [level-order traversal](modules/cta/include/uncat/cta/binary_tree.h) at compile time:

 ```cpp
 using uncat::operator<<;